 Seborrheic dermatitis is a common condition that affects the skin, specifically the scalp.
 There are numerous home remedies for seborrheic dermatitis, many of which have proven to be effective.
 This particular skin condition does not affect a person’s overall health, though it can create quite a bit of discomfort and issues with self-image.
 Despite popular belief, seborrheic dermatitis cannot be spread to others, and it is not a reflection of poor hygiene in any way.

 Most people who are afflicted with this condition have scaly patches as well as red skin.
-And while the scalp is the most common area of the body affected by this condition, the upper chest, face and back can also be irritated.
+And while the scalp is the most common area of the body affected by this condition, the upper chest, face, and back can also be irritated.
 This is typically a long-term condition that does not go away over time.
-Not everyone responds to the same treatments for this condition, though there are numerous options that should be explored.
+Not everyone responds to the same treatments for this condition, though numerous options need to be explored.
 Seborrheic dermatitis is commonly known as dandruff or seborrheic eczema.
 Some of the other symptoms associated with this skin condition include skin flakes on the scalp, red skin, itching or stinging, and patches of skin that are yellow and scaly or flaky and white.

-Some people with seborrheic dermatitis have fairly mild symptoms while for others it can be extremely irritating and annoying.
+Some people with seborrheic dermatitis have relatively mild symptoms while for others it can be extremely irritating and annoying.
 If you have become so uncomfortable with this condition that it is causing you to start losing sleep or distracting you from your everyday tasks, it is important to start exploring some of the different home remedies for seborrheic dermatitis that are available.
-While seeing a doctor can minimize the symptoms of this condition, there are multiple home remedies for dermatitis that have helped countless people to get significant relief.
+While seeing a doctor can minimize the symptoms of this condition, there are various home remedies for dermatitis that have helped countless people to get significant relief.
 Many people wonder can seborrheic dermatitis be cured, but usually the best they can do is minimize the symptoms.

 2. Reduce your stress level